HansWiklund/kafka-demo/README.md

 # kafka-demo
-Trying to learn Apache Kafka.
+Trying to learn Apache Kafka using Spring Boot.

 ## Starting kafka
 Start a command window.